mort1skoda/devDotfiles/README.md

 ---

-* Remember to check out:
+* userworkdata: /dat
-* /0data/devC
+Like: devC devHtml devLfs.
-* ....
+they have their own gitPush inside each folder.

-devHtml devLfs   they have their own gitPush inside each folder.
+---